z0mt3c/hapi-swaggered/README.md

 # hapi-swaggered
-Yet another hapi plugin providing swagger compliant API specifications based on routes and joi schemas to be used with swagger-ui.
+Yet another hapi plugin providing swagger compliant API specifications (swagger specs 2.0) based on routes and joi schemas to be used with swagger-ui.

 Supports hapi 7.x and 8.x